Best-Paying Jobs for RNs with BSNs

 What Is the Average Pay for Nurses?

-According to the U.S. Bureau of Labor Statistics (2024), the median annual salary for registered nurses is $93,600.
+The U.S. Bureau of Labor Statistics (2024) reports the median annual salary for RNs as $93,600.
 Salaries vary by state — with South Dakota ranking among the lowest, while California tops the list.

 An aging population and an increasing rate of chronic illnesses nationwide means an ongoing demand for nurses.